Castletown

 Castletown faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 13.2%, significantly lower than the Australian average of 30.4%.
-This disparity presents both challenges and opportunities for targeted educational initiatives.
-Bachelor degrees are the most common at 10.5%, followed by graduate diplomas (1.4%) and postgraduate qualifications (1.3%).
-Vocational credentials are prevalent, with 42.8% of residents aged 15+ holding them, including advanced diplomas (8.6%) and certificates (34.2%).
+The area's university qualification rate is 13.2%, significantly lower than Australia's average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common, at 10.5%, followed by graduate diplomas (1.4%) and postgraduate qualifications (1.3%).
+Vocational credentials are prevalent among residents aged 15+, with 42.8% holding such qualifications, including advanced diplomas (8.6%) and certificates (34.2%).

 Frequently Asked Questions - Education